SMART-Dal/greenlight/README.md

 ### 1. Add Projects

 Place projects to profile in `Projects/projects_to_measure/`.
-Each one should have its own subdirectory.
+Each one should have its own subdirectory, which can be individial github repositories.

-See `Projects/projects_to_measure/README.md` for guidelines.
+See `Projects/projects_to_measure/README.md` of the corresponding projects for guidelines.

-Here is an expanded "Generate Dataset" section explaining each script individually:

 ### 2. Generate Dataset